 The 120 mile stretch along the Mississippi River south from Baton Rouge once contained almost 500 New Orleans plantations.
-Today you can visit 10 historic plantation estates along the Great River Road in New Orleans Plantation Country—but read this entire article (please) because there is much more to see and do in this amazing #USGulfCoast destination in addition to tours of New Orleans Plantations.
+Today you can visit 10 historic plantation estates along the Great River Road in New Orleans Plantation Country—but read this entire article (please) because there is much more to see and do in addition to tours of New Orleans Plantations in this amazing #USGulfCoast destination.

 By the way, I learned on one plantation tour that the term plantation means a single cash crop.
 New Orleans plantations were working farms (with a single cash crop like indigo) prior to 1800.
 Sugar was then introduced to the area and nearly New Orleans plantation (below Baton Rouge) focused on sugar harvesting.
 Above Baton Rouge to Natchez Mississippi were primarily cotton plantations.